 Goal Objective Action Responsible Party Timeframe Identify appropriate location for seasonal skating rink Park 2020 Explore alternatives to expand swimming or other water-based recreation opportunities.
 Recreation Ongoing 5.4.
 Update facilities to improve accessibility for people with disabilities.
-Funding sources: Incorporate Section 504 recommendations into capital improvements for Town recreation and conservation properties, as well as school associated facilities and complete Select Board, School, Commission on Accessibility Ongoing Volunteer and staff time CPA funding Private fundraising Municipal ADA Improvement Grant Establish dedicated ADA fund. facilities and complete.
+Funding sources: Incorporate Section 504 recommendations into capital improvements for Town recreation and conservation properties, as well as school associated facilities and complete.
+Select Board, School, Commission on Accessibility Ongoing Volunteer and staff time CPA funding Private fundraising Municipal ADA Improvement Grant Establish dedicated ADA fund.
 Identify additional areas to provide accessible trails, picnic areas, and recreational opportunities that can be used by people with disabilities.
 Trails, Parks, Commission on Accessibility, Seven Hills Foundation Ongoing 6.
 Facilitate the shared use of recreation facilities by 6.1.
 Expand recreational programming to provide more variety.
 Identify recreational activities that are desired by residents which could be provided or expanded.
-Park, Country Club, GDRSD Ongoing residents of all ages and interests residents of all ages and Funding sources: Identify venues for developing new recreational programs among existing committees, departments, or organizations.
-Park, Select Board, GDRSD, Friends of Prescott, Council on Aging, Library Ongoing • Fees • Town 1 Continue relationships with private schools, regional school district, Council on Aging, and other entities to support use of facilities.
+Park, Country Club, GDRSD Ongoing residents of all ages and interests Funding sources: • Volunteer and staff time Identify venues for developing new recreational programs among existing committees, departments, or organizations.
+Park, Select Board, GDRSD, Friends of Prescott, Council on Aging, Library Ongoing Town Town Continue relationships with private schools, regional school district, Council on Aging, and other entities to support use of facilities.
 Select Board, Park Ongoing Establish capacity to recruit and coordinate volunteers to support recreational programming, trail management, stewardship, and other community needs.
 Park, Trails Ongoing